“Over 200 years of closed borders makes 2.5 years seem like nothing, right?” ~ Alyse.

 Unfortunately I was too exhausted at the end of my trip for this, but would definitely suggest it to you’re a fellow pub culture lover.
 Just note that smoking is still allowed inside many of these places, there are signs that indicate so.

-TIP: When exiting Sakuragichō station on the Noge side, don’t forget to turn back behind you to see the famous clown face sign!
+TIP: When exiting Sakuragichō station on the Noge side (also considered Yokohama old town), don’t forget to turn back behind you to see the famous clown face sign!

 More places to visit in Yokohama city

-Extending your stay in Yokohama?
-You’ll have more time for:
+Extending your stay?
+You’ll have more time for these places in Yokohama:

 - Sankeien-in Gardens 三溪園 – Once a private residence for a wealthy silk merchant, these traditional Japanese gardens exude beauty in all seasons and feature cultural significant properties.
 Cost: 700 yen.
-More here.
+More about the garden here, and buy entry tickets in advance here.

 - Shin-Yokohama Ramen Museum – Can’t get enough of ramen?
 This food-amusement park was the world’s first in 1994 and you can try ramen from different regions of Japan.